Mindbender (UFO): Plot

 During a period of intense sunspot activity which leaves Moonbase and Earth vulnerable to alien attack, a UFO hugs the lunar surface in an apparent effort to strike at Moonbase.
 However, it suddenly veers away and self-destructs.
 Interceptor pilots Conroy and Dale are sent out to investigate; they find nothing to explain the alien craft's destruction but Conroy locates a curious diamond-like Moon rock, which he keeps as a souvenir.

 However, when Conroy re-enters the Control Sphere on Moonbase, he hallucinates that there are three Mexican bandits there.
 He starts to fight the bandits, unaware that he is actually fighting Nina Barry and other Moonbase operatives.
 Barry sets off an alarm but Conroy shoots and kills Dale.
 A search is ordered and Conroy is killed in the ensuing gunfight.

 Straker investigates Conroy's strange behaviour but can find nothing to explain it; the only connection Straker can make is that Conroy had an interest in the Old West and wrote Westerns in his spare time.
 Conroy's personal effects are returned to SHADO headquarters where they are sorted by Capt.
 "Beaver" James, a much admired retired astronaut.
 Upon touching Conroy's moon rock, James also falls under its control and believes that SHADO HQ has been invaded by aliens: he gains possession of a guard's gun and starts shooting everyone he sees.
-James is subsequently killed after taking Col. Lake hostage: tragically, James' gun was out of ammunition and had the guards known this, he could have been taken alive.
+James is subsequently killed after taking Col. Lake hostage: tragically, James's gun was out of ammunition and had the guards known this, he could have been taken alive.

 The moon rock is still on Straker's desk and he picks it up instead of the glass paperweight he usually holds from habit during discussions in his office.
 Straker gets into an argument with Henderson over funding but just as the situation becomes heated, a film director shouts 'Cut' and Straker finds himself as an actor on a set.
 Straker wanders the film sets, which include the Moonbase control desk and Skydiver's Command And Control Centre.
 He returns to the set representing his office and the argument with Henderson continues.
 But in the heat of the moment, he throws Conroy's moon rock against the wall, shattering it and eliminating its influence on him.
 Straker realises that the rock caused hallucinations in anyone who touched it and the UFO's destruction near Moonbase was in order to plant the rock on the surface.